-- Female Touches: A female must be included in an attempt to progress the ball once every THREE downs.
+- Female Touches: A female must be included in an attempt to progress the ball once every SET OF THREE PLAYS (not every 3 plays).
 Including a female is either: her throwing a pass, receiving a handoff, or being the targeted wide receiver (referee discretion).
 A backwards lateral downfield to a female is NOT considered including a female.
-If a female is not included in an attempt to progress the ball within three downs the penalty will be: 5 yard loss from the line of scrimmage, a loss of down, and the next play will still be a “closed” play (you have to include a female in an attempt to progress the ball).
+If a female is not included in an attempt to progress the ball within three downs the penalty will be: a loss of down and the next play will still be a “closed” play (you have to include a female in an attempt to progress the ball).

 - Extra Points for Females: If a female scores or initiates a touchdown (throwing a pass), the team will be awarded 9 points as opposed to 6.
 An additional one point will be added if a female initiates either a 1-point or 2-point conversion attempt.

 - Physicality with Females: Opposite genders should not engage in bump & run contact with one another.
 Opposite genders should also attempt to avoid contact with one another when rushing or blocking.
 At the referee’s discretion penalties will be called for minimal contact that is ruled unsafe towards an opposite gender.